 Customer attrition occurs primarily as a result of: (i) customer initiated switches; (ii) residential moves; (iii) disconnection resulting from customer payment defaults; and (iv) proactive non-renewal of contracts.
-Average monthly customer attrition for the three months ended March 31, 2024 and 2023 was 3.9% and 3.9%, respectively.
-Our customer attrition was consistent with the prior year.
+Average monthly customer attrition for the three months ended March 31, 2025 and 2024 was 4.3% and 3.9%, respectively.
+Customer attrition was higher than prior year primarily due to our proactive non-renewals in Maryland due to regulatory changes as well as higher attrition related to new customer book acquisitions in the fourth quarter of 2024.